 While winter weather conditions can be challenging for Colorado drivers, winter is not necessarily the most dangerous season for motorists.
 The majority of traffic crashes in Colorado actually take place in late summer and early fall, when traditionally lower gas prices and warmer weather lead more people to hit the roads.

 Still, winter driving in Colorado comes with unique challenges.
-The Denver injury attorneys at The Frickey Law Firm offer the following winter driving checklist to help keep you and your family safe this winter.
+Thankfully, the Denver injury attorneys at The Frickey Law Firm offer winter driving checklist to help keep you and your family safe this winter.

 Be prepared for the worst winter has to offer with this checklist.
 Feel free to download or print a version to share with friends and family, especially young or inexperienced drivers.